certak-com/ct-kafka-seedkit/README.md

 A Maven-based Java 25 application that sets up and populates a Kafka ecosystem with realistic data, for demo and testing purposes.

-Primarily used a testing bed for [KafkIO](https://kafkio.com) (Certak's Apache Kafka™ GUI, for Engineers and Administrators)
+Primarily used as a testing bed for [KafkIO](https://kafkio.com) (Certak's Apache Kafka™ GUI, for Engineers and Administrators), but useful for anyone needing a rich Kafka environment with diverse data.

 ## Overview